 Peer Support Practitioners will use their own lived experience of mental health issues to support service users in a recovery focussed way.
 Using formalised peer support models the Peer Support Practitioner will enhance the support provided to the individual.

 There is an expectation that peer support practitioners will facilitate initial crisis intervention, on going resiliency , 1:1 sessions as well as group work.
 Offering support that is tailored to individuals expressed needs.
 There is an expectation the peer support team will have a flexible , dynamic approach that ensures all attendees receive a consistent high quality of support.

 Peer support practitioners will be role modelling recovery within SAMH values and guidelines.
 The role will include working professionally with statutory & voluntary partners including 1st responders & out of hours mental health team as well as fostering /maintaining good working relationship with the community.

 Applications are welcome from people who have experienced mental health difficulties.
 A PVG check is required for this post, along with a Right to Work in the UK check.
 Candidates will also be required to provide proof of qualifications declared on the application form.

-Interviews will take place on Friday 11th September 2020
+Interviews will take place w/c Monday 6th September 2021

 Application forms, job descriptions and guidelines are available to download from our website samh.org.uk.
 Please note that your application should be completed electronically and emailed back to firstname.lastname@example.org, no other form of application will be accepted.